How to make pomble beesPublished on 24 April 2019 By Christine Leech

 Insert the antenna into the bee body just above his eyes.
 Use the scissor tips again to hold in place.

 Something a little extra

-If you want to make some flower pens like I have here, then all you need to do is make a selection of small multi colored pompoms and glue them to the tops of your favorite pencils and pens.
+If you want to make some flower pens like I have here, then all you need to do is make a selection of small multi coloured pompoms and glue them to the tops of your favourite pencils and pens.